 Though I don’t believe the case for postmillennialism is strong (either biblically or in light of human history), both premillennialism and amillennialism have many biblical points in their favor.
 I personally believe there will be a literal thousand-year reign of Christ on the present Earth, but I also understand and respect the strong interpretive arguments that have been made in support of amillennialism.

 Although the Millennium is a subject of interest to many, it’s not the subject of this book.
 I mention it only to point out that our beliefs about the Millennium need not affect our view of the New Earth.
-The Millennium question relates to whether the old Earth will end after the return of Christ, or a thousand years later after the end of the Millennium.
+The Millennium question relates to whether the old Earth will end, and the New Earth will begin, immediately after the return of Christ, or a thousand years later after the end of the Millennium.
 But regardless of when the old Earth ends, the central fact is that the New Earth will begin.
 The Bible is emphatic that God’s ultimate Kingdom and our final home will not be on the old Earth but on the New Earth, where at last God’s original design will be fulfilled and enjoyed forever—not just for a thousand years.